sapcc/maia/README.md

 maia serve
 ```

+## Available Exporters

+As explained in the Concept chapter, Maia requires all series to be labelled with OpenStack project_id resp. domain_id.

+The following exporters are known to produce suitible metrics:
+* [VCenter Exporter](https://github.com/sapcc/vcenter-exporter) provides project-specific metrics from an OpenStack-
+controlled VCenter.
+* [SNMP Exporter](https://github.com/prometheus/snmp_exporter) can be configured to extract project IDs from
+SNMP variables into labels.
+Since most of the SNMP-enabled devices are shared, only a few metrics can be mapped to
+OpenStack projects or domains.

 ## Notes on Scalability

 Currently Maia only supports a single Prometheus backend as data source.
 Therefore scalability has to happen behind the